 An unmistakable sign of a respiratory infection is when a chameleon elevates its head and sticks out its nose in the air.
 If you see your pet doing this along with excessive saliva-like discharge from the mouth and ‘popping’ sounds in its breath, rush to a vet ASAP.

-Unhygienic Food and Enclosure
+Food and Enclosure

 Have you fed your chameleon any wild-caught insects?
 Are the store-bought ones raised in hygienic conditions?
 Are the enclosure and any items like bowls and decor cleaned regularly?

 These are some questions you must ask yourself to determine what may have caused your pet to vomit.
-Poor hygiene in the tank means bacteria can breed and thrive in it.
+Poor hygiene in the

 Meanwhile, insects sourced from unreliable stores can carry parasites inside them.